oracle/graal/compiler/src/org.graalvm.igvutil/README.md

 # IGV Utilities

-This package contains some utility programs for inspecting and manipulating Graal IR dump files (`.bgv` files) through a command-line interface.
+This package contains some utility programs for inspecting and manipulating Graal IR dump files (`.bgv` files) through a command-line interface, which allows interoperability with programs other than IGV.

 ## Usage
 All utilities are accessible as subcommands of the `IgvUtility` program.